Anthony Scaramucci: Appearances in media

 Scaramucci paid $100,000 to have SkyBridge's logo in the film Wall Street: Money Never Sleeps (2010), along with two cameo appearances.

 He joined Fox Business Network as a contributor in 2014, and in March 2016 served as host of the financial television show Wall Street Week.

 He and his wife were interviewed in an episode of Dr. Phil (March 6, 2018) titled "Anthony Scaramucci & His Wife Deidre Reveal How Their Marriage Survived 11 Days in the White House".

 On January 13, 2019, it was announced Scaramucci would be a participant in the second American season of the reality show competition Celebrity Big Brother; though, in a twist, it was revealed he was a Fake HouseGuest on the show.

 On January 30, 2023, Scaramucci appeared in episode 39 of the podcast Mislaibeled.
 During the hour-long conversation, Scaramucci criticized Trump and his cabinet, and blamed Wikipedia for some misinformation about himself.

 Scaramucci has hosted the US edition of The Rest Is Politics with Katty Kay since April 26, 2024.
 Originally the podcast was scheduled to continue until the 2024 United States presidential election.
 Following the election, Scaramucci continued hosting the show, following a successful reception for the show during the lead-up to the election.

+In 2026, Scaramucci took part in a TV series called The Wargame, hosted by Cathy Newman, in which members of the cast "reflect on the pressures of decision-making at the highest level and explore the wider questions raised from this thrilling documentary series".